mediachain/mediachain/rfc/mediachain-rfc-4.md

 the form of a large metadata dump, which they push in the network when they first come online.

-Firehoses provide constant stream of updates to the system.
+Firehoses provide a constant stream of updates to the system.
 Typically this is the byproduct of an external system which generates media objects with a high rate, such as a social media platform.
 Firehoses are probably not interested in receiving updates from the system at